nielsbasjes/yauaa/documentation/content/using/_index.md

                 .withCache(10000)
                 .build();

+Then for each useragent (or set of request headers) you call the `parse` method to give you the desired result:

     UserAgent agent = uaa.parse("Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US; rv:1.8.1.11) Gecko/20071127 Firefox/2.0.0.11");

     for (String fieldName: agent.getAvailableFieldNamesSorted()) {
         System.out.println(fieldName + " = " + agent.getValue(fieldName));
     }

-Please instantiate a new UserAgentAnalyzer as few times as possible because the initialization step for a full UserAgentAnalyzer (i.e. all fields) usually takes something in the range of 2-5 seconds.
-If you need multiple instances of the UserAgentAnalyzer then you MUST create a new Builder instance for each of those.

 Note that not all fields are available after every parse.
-So be prepared to receive a 'null' or "Unknown" if you extract a specific name.
+So be prepared to receive a `null`, `Unknown` or another field specific default.

 ## Custom caching implementation
 Since version 6.7 you can specify a custom implementation for the cache by providing an instance of the factory interface `CacheInstantiator`.